dhirajmahato/Foundation_of_Data_Science_IIMB/Week2: Probability_Theory.md

 **Probability Density Function (pdf) and Cumulative Distribution Function (CDF) of a Continuous Random Variable**

 Probability density function, f(xi), is defined as probability that the value of random variable X lies between an infinitesimally small interval defined by xi and xi + δx

 ![image](https://github.com/dhirajmahato/Foundation_of_Data_Science_IIMB/assets/33785298/beb40eb8-b4b1-4f19-94a6-4e3f489ff487)

+Cumulative distribution function F(a) is the area under the probability density function up to X = a.

 ![image](https://github.com/dhirajmahato/Foundation_of_Data_Science_IIMB/assets/33785298/0446149e-3b7c-433e-9b14-af988df5288a)

+***